brevzin/brevzin.github.io/_posts/2025-03-25-attributes.md

 [[nodicsard]] auto g(int) -> int;
 ```

-Both gcc and clang, even without `-Wall`, diagnose this very clearly as an unknown attribute.
+Both gcc and clang, even without `-Wall`, diagnose this as an unknown attribute — with a very clear diagnostic.
 MSVC warns here as well, but it requires `/W3`.
 Now, that is a diagnostic you can ignore if you choose to (it is `-Wattributes` on gcc and `-Wunknown-attributes` on clang).
 But if you *choose* to ignore it, that is a choice you are making for your own code — and that sort of thing is perfectly fine.
 That is very different from the compiler choosing to do it.

 Besides, there seems like there should be a better way to allow users to use not-yet-implemented attributes in a way that is not simply ignoring user code.
 This situation really only applies to certain attributes anyway (and I'll talk about another one such shortly), but perhaps a better solution would be to allow code to explicitly declare that it will use certain attributes: